Frequently Asked Questions

 Where will the wind farm be?

-The nearest turbine of the proposed Blair Hill Wind Farm would be located approximately 4.5km north of the centre of Newton Stewart, Dumfries and Gallloway.
+The nearest turbine of the proposed Blair Hill Wind Farm would be located approximately 4.5km north of the centre of Newton Stewart, Dumfries and Galloway.
 You can see a site location plan here.

 How many wind turbines will there be?